What is Organic SEO? A Simple Guide to Understanding Organic Search

-Have you heard people talking about SEO and wondered what it is?
+Have you heard people talking about organic SEO and wondered what it is?

 • What is SEO?